If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 While Tennessee’s capital city isn’t usually mentioned as a center of protest, Nashville played an out-sized role in planning and driving the Civil Rights Movement.

 Notably, it was in Nashville that John Lewis first got arrested at a sit-in.
-He would later show up at key protests in the civil rights movement, including the Freedom Rides, Bloody Sunday, and Robert Kennedy’s famous Indianapolis speech hours after the assassination of Martin Luther King Jr.
+He would later figure prominently at key civil rights protests, including the Freedom Rides, Bloody Sunday, the March on Washington, and Robert Kennedy’s famous Indianapolis speech hours after the assassination of Martin Luther King Jr.

 None other than Martin Luther King praised the city’s young protesters.
 Etched in glass at the Nashville library are his words: “I came to Nashville not to bring inspiration, but to gain inspiration from the great movement that has taken place in this community.”